 “He who calls you is faithful; he will surely do it.”
 1 Thessalonians 5:24

-Come take a closer look at what this inner beauty is, at what God seeks for us as we seek to be His daughters in Christ.
+Come take a closer look at what this inner beauty is.
+Pray over what God seeks for us as we seek to be His daughters in Christ.
 As you’ll see, all the qualities are interconnected through faith.

-The Greek word for “gentle” in this passage most literally means mildness of disposition, or meekness.
+The Greek word for “gentle” in this passage means mildness of disposition, or meekness.
 This is not to be confused with passivity, but to be understood as a peacefulness of spirit that comes from a trust in God’s goodness.
-It responds to others in deference and love.

-Nearly synonymous with gentleness, this again emphasizes the need for reverent behavior.
-Rather than stirring up strife or calling for attention, the quiet woman is secure in God’s love and seeks to serve Him and her home without resistance.
-Having a humble confidence in the Lord, she reacts to life thoughtfully and with grace.
+Nearly synonymous with gentleness, this emphasizes inner tranquility.
+When we are serene in God’s salvation, we exhibit reverent behavior.
+Rather than stirring up strife or calling for attention, the quiet woman is secure in God’s love.
+She serves Him and her home without resistance.
+Having confidence in the Lord, she reacts to life thoughtfully and with grace.

 Moving past verse 4, more qualities appear in 5 and 6.